Sheikh Chilli's Tomb: Description

-The main tomb belongs to Sufi Abd-ur-Rahim Abdul-Karim Abd-ur-Razak, popularly known by the name of Sheikh Chilli.
-He was Qadiriyya Sufi master of Mughal Prince Dara Shikoh.
+The main tomb belongs to a Sufi scholar called Abd-ur-Rahim Abdul-Karim Abd-ur-Razak, popularly known by the name of Sheikh Chilli.
+The tomb was likely built by Mughal Prince Dara Shikoh.
 The architectural plan of the tomb shows considerable Persian influence.
 There is another tomb in the complex, believed to be of Sheikh Chilli's wife.
 This beautiful tomb and attached Madrasa are associated with the Sufi Saint Abd-ur-Rahim.
 There is a mosque called Pather Masjid (Stone Mosque) that was built in red sandstone.
 On the north side are the Mughal Gardens.

 The ceiling of the mosque, resting on pillars is decorated with floral designs carved in low relief.
 The pillars are also profusely decorated with floral designs, while the bases over the mouldings show chaitya-window motifs.
 The Qibla in the centre of the western wall is flanked on either side by two arched niches inscribed with verses from the Quran.
 The masonry terrace forming the front court was added at a later date.
 The masjid is assignable to the seventeenth Century A.D.
 Adjoining the southern flank of the complex (i.e. north of the tomb of Sheikh Chilli) is a large sized building which on account of both stratigraphic evidence and style of construction appears to be a garden complex following the pattern of a typical Mughal Garden and is divided into four equal, symmetrical parts (the charbagh pattern) with a square hauz in the centre.
 Water to the hauz (tank) was supplied by terracotta pipes from the east, concealed within the wall.